naritapandhe/Gender-Age-Classification-CNN/README.md

 1. Dropouts in the second fully connected layer have been modified to be 0.7
 2. Addition of weighted losses
-3. Last layer maps to the 8 classes for gender
+3. Last layer maps to the 8 classes

 For both Age and Gender classification, training is performed using Stochastic Gradient Descent having a batch size of 50.
 The initial learning rate is 1e−3, reduced to 5e-4 after every 10,000 iterations.
 The models have been trained using 4-fold cross validation.